yousefshalby/yousefshalby/README.md

 ### Hi there 👋, my name is Yousef

 #### Back-end web development
-I'm Yousef from Egypt, and I do Back-end web Development.
-I really enjoy learning languages and frameworks like Django and flask, as well as web Scraping using Scrapy framework.
+I'm Yousef from Egypt, I am a Software Engineer with 2+ experience in different technologies and a strong  background in web development & software engineering.
+Possessing exceptional problem-solving & communication skills, adept at developing high-quality software projects.
+Experienced in object-oriented programming and languages such as Python, JavaScript, and c#.
+Expertise in developing database systems and using SQL to query data & system design as well.

-Skills: Python / Django / Pandas / JS / HTML / CSS /
+Skills: Python / JS / C# / HTML / CSS / Django / Docker / Docker-Compose / MySQL / PostgreSQL / Unit Testing / React.js / Typescript / Next.js

 #### About ME:

-- 🌱 I’m currently learning Data science and Machine Learning
-- 💬 Ask me about Python, Django, Scrapy frame work
+- 💬 Ask me about Python, Javascript, C#.
 - 📫 How to reach me: yousifshalby2016@gmail.com
 - ⚡ Fun fact:  I love to read books with coffee